-Our business entails the risk of medical liability claims against both our providers and us.
+Our business entails the risk of medical liability claims against both the THMG Association's providers and us.
 Although we and THMG carry insurance covering medical malpractice claims in amounts that we believe are appropriate in light of the risks attendant to our business, successful medical liability claims could result in substantial damage awards that exceed the limits of our and THMG's insurance coverage.
-THMG carries professional liability insurance for itself and each of its healthcare professionals (our providers), and we separately carry a general insurance policy, which covers medical malpractice claims.
+THMG carries professional liability insurance for itself and each of its healthcare professionals (the THMG Association's providers), and we separately carry a general insurance policy, which covers medical malpractice claims.
 In addition, professional liability insurance is expensive and insurance premiums may increase significantly in the future, particularly as we expand our services.
-As a result, adequate professional liability insurance may not be available to our providers or to us in the future at acceptable costs or at all.
+As a result, adequate professional liability insurance may not be available to the THMG Association's providers or to us in the future at acceptable costs or at all.

-Any claims made against us that are not fully covered by insurance could be costly to defend against, result in substantial damage awards against us, and divert the attention of our management and our providers from our operations, which could have a material adverse effect on our business, financial condition, and results of operations.
+Any claims made against us that are not fully covered by insurance could be costly to defend against, result in substantial damage awards against us, and divert the attention of our management and the THMG Association's providers from our operations, which could have a material adverse effect on our business, financial condition, and results of operations.
 In addition, any claims may adversely affect our reputation.